ford-at-home/alt-bible/WHY_DEEPSEEK.md

 - **Affordable enough** for large-scale Bible translation
 - **Reliable enough** for production use

-This combination makes it ideal for the alt-bible project's hardcore style transfer requirements.
+This combination makes it ideal for the HOLY REMIX project's hardcore style transfer requirements.